devanshidiaries/WTHServerlessResources/README.md

 # WTHServerlessResources

-**Resouces.zip** contains all the source code and images needed for the What the Hack.
+**Resouces.zip** contains all the source code and images needed for  [What the Hack: Serverless](https://microsoft.github.io/WhatTheHack/015-Serverless/).

 ## License Plates
 The 'license plates' folder contains images for use in the cognitive services portion needed for Custom Vision.